 "I could sit back a little bit and I didn't want to play cat and mouse, guys like Contador and Nibali stood more to gain from this stage than me, so I left them to it.
 I told Nieve to go for it on GC and thought maybe they were not going to chase him, but the race opened up again."

 Froome then shadowed Nibali all the way to the line in the final kilometre, gaining time all other rivals barring the Italian and Wilco Kelderman (Team Sunweb), a final indication, if it was needed, that he is more than in control of the situation at the Vuelta.

 "At no moment was I afraid of being dropped," Froome emphasised.
 After such a strong initial performance on the Vuelta's first major summit finish of three this week, there seems to be little chance of that happening in the days to come, either.

-Article Source: http://www.cyclingnews.com/news/froome-the-vuelta-is-a-race-i-love-but-its-relentless/
+Article Source: http://www.cyclingnews.com/news/froome-takes-a-huge-step-in-vuelta-a-espana-bid/